nhsuk/select-people-for-invitations-design-history/app/posts/2025-03-04-rule-library.md

 ![UI for building a rule, showing long list of attributes](addrule2.png)

 ## How can users add rules using the library
-The idea of the library was that it could potentially have 3 types of benefit:
+The idea of the library was that it could potentially have 3 benefits:
 1. a quick way to add frequently used rules
 2. confidence that rules are constructed correctly and will work as expected
 3. a way to learn about how rules are constructed, and the ability to copy a library rule as the basis to create a custom rule​